talonvoice/noise/noises.md

 ### P (puh)
 - Press your lips together, the top lip should curl down a bit
 - Exhale to push air out the mouth, forcing the lips apart
-- Do this for one short breath to get the exhaled "uh" sound
+- Do this for one short breath to get the exhaled 'uh' sound

-### **Horse**
+### Horse
 - Same as puh
-- Drop the "uh" sound
+- Drop the 'uh' sound
 - Keep your lips relaxed and blow out more air to make the lips vibrate slowly 4-5 times

-### **Motorcycle**
+### Motorcycle
 - Same as puh
-- Drop the "uh" sound
+- Drop the 'uh' sound
 - keep your lips relaxed and blow out more air to make the lips vibrate quickly
 - Force more air out to get the sound to rise

 ### F (fuh)
 - Curl your bottom lip in and touch your front teeth to the top of it
 - Exhale to push air out of the mouth, forcing the lips apart
-- Do this for one short breath to get the exhaled "uh" sound
+- Do this for one short breath to get the exhaled 'uh' sound

 ### S (suh)
 - Keep your mouth and lips relaxed
 - Start with the hiss sound
-- Exhale to push air out of the mouth for one short breath to get the exhaled "uh" sound
+- Exhale to push air out of the mouth for one short breath to get the exhaled 'uh' sound

 ### K (kuh)
 - Keep your jaw relaxed and your lips parted
 - Elevate the back of your tongue to push against the soft palate, while the tip stays down
 - Exhale to push air out of the mouth
-- This should feel like a "stop"
+- This should feel like a 'stop'

 ### T (tuh)
 - Keep your jaw relaxed and your lips parted
 - Elevate the tip of your tongue to the back of your front teeth or the ridge behind them
 - Exhale to push air out of the mouth
-- This should feel like a "stop"
+- This should feel like a 'stop'

 ### H (huh)
 - Keep your jaw relaxed and your lips parted